 Record fair market value in General Ledger as of the date of donation

 Coalition Matching Requirements and Guidelines

+See most current DEL Grant Agreement Statement of Work Definitions for specific requirements.

 Match requirements are separate for each county.
 Monthly, quarterly, semi-annual, and yearly financial statements will chart match raised and used separately for each county.
 Match raised in a county will only be used for that county.
 There will not be any crossover of match funds from one county to another.